Skip to content

 Internet providers may intentionally slow down internet speeds during high-traffic periods or when you exceed allotted data caps.
 Many satellite internet plans come with data caps, which, when exceeded, can lead to throttled speeds.

-5G home internet providers can also throttle speeds as part of network management to prioritize certain types of traffic, especially in densely populated areas or peak usage.
+5G home internet providers can also throttle speeds as part of network management to prioritize certain types of traffic, especially in densely populated areas or during peak usage.

 Distance from the ISP office